keflavich/blog/content/how-do-i-print-a-multi-page-postscript.rst

 #######################################
 :date: 2012-09-20 20:02
 :author: Adam (keflavich@gmail.com)
-:tags: http://schemas.google.com/blogger/2008/kind#post, gnuplot, computer, postscript
+:tags: googlepost, gnuplot, computer, postscript

 I want to print a multi-page postscript duplexed and, if possible, two per page. pstopng, pstopdf, and the variants failed me horribly by